Code-Platoon-Assignments/django-school-roster/README.md

 ## Introduction

 We're revisiting our School Interface project from before, but now our goal will be to take in data from json files and present them on webpages using Django.
-Normally, we'd be using databases with Django, however we're not ready for that just yet!
+Usually this information would live in a database and we will see how to do that with Django soon.

-We've provided you with some starter code from our old School Interface project, which already has our classes and data reading logic implemented.
+We've provided you with  starter code from the School Interface project, which already has  classes and data reading logic implemented.
 You will have to create a Django project from scratch, move some code around, add in some views, templating, and routing logic to eventually produce a website to present our data.
-We will not be writing (creating/updating/deleting) any new data for this project.
+We will not be creating any new data or modifying the existing data for this assignmet.

 ## 1. Create Django Project

-Our first step will be to create a Django project.
-This is something that requires a number of steps, so let's make sure we walk through these steps together here:
+First, we'll create a Django project.

-0. Navigate into your project directory (if not already in there) in VS Code's terminal
+1. Navigate into your project directory (if not already in there) in VS Code's terminal

-1. Create a virtual environment
+2. Create a virtual environment

 ```bash
 $> python -m venv .venv